London | The Switch House and the New Tate Modern 2016

 An impressive faceted construction is rising day after day and, when we visited the Tate Modern in mid-September 2014, its final shape was substantially completed, letting people easily imagine how much this addition will be both imposing and intriguing.

 Now, as of October 2015, the structure is completed and interior fit-out works and external finishing are ongoing.
 Tate announced the grand opening of the new Tate Modern for June 17, 2016.

-The new building will provide the Tate with about 242,000 square feet (22,500 square meters) of additional gross internal area that will accommodate exhibition spaces, education rooms, performance spaces, offices, catering and retail spaces, panoramic terraces, as well as a car parking and two brand new urban spaces.
+The new building will provide the Tate with about 242,000 square feet (22,500 square meters) of additional gross floor area that will accommodate exhibition spaces, education rooms, performance spaces, offices, catering and retail spaces, panoramic terraces, as well as a car parking and two brand new urban spaces.